-To change the engine oil (with or without oil filter element cleaning)
+To change the engine oil (with or without oil filter cartridge replacement)

-- 1. Place the ATV on a level surface. - 2.
-Warm up the engine for several minutes, and then turn it off. - 3.
-Place a container under the engine to collect the used oil. - 4.
-Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil, and then remove the engine oil filler cap. - 3.
+Remove the engine oil drain bolt to drain the oil from the crankcase.